 It is important to understand that, whereas other manufacturers advertise ‘variable speed’ pumps, these are not truly variable.
 They are really ‘settable speed’ pumps which do not adapt to the requirements of your pool, minute by minute as does Pooled Energy.

-With a ‘settable’ pump, you would normally select the highest speed that the pump might need to run at till you next adjust it….which is typically in 6-8 weeks when you next backwash the filter.
-If the highest speed is required for, say, 2 hours a day when the pool sweep runs, then the pump is running too fast and using more power than it needs for efficient filtration, the rest of the time.
+With a ‘settable’ pump, you would normally (permanently) select the highest speed that the pump might need to run at till you next adjust it….which is typically once a season and often, never.
+If a high speed is required for, say, 2 hours a day when the pool sweep runs, or for 5 hours when the solar heater runs, then the pump is running too fast and using more power than it needs for efficient filtration, the rest of the time.